Stock market angst: You want the good or bad news first? (Then let’s talk about the Canadian dollar)

 - Whither the Canadian dollar

-Global markets are red across the board this morning, though New York futures are pointing higher.

-As we've seen over the past few days, however, the close can look a lot different than the open.
+Global markets are mixed, though, as we've seen over the past few days, the open can look a lot different than the close.

-Tokyo's Nikkei lost 2.3 per cent, Hong Kong's Hang Seng 3.1 per cent, and the Shanghai composite 4.1 per cent.

-In Europe, London's FTSE 100, Germany's DAX and the Paris CAC 40 were down by between 0.3 and 0.4 per cent by about 5 a.m.
-ET, with New York futures up.
+Asian and European stocks fell across the board.
+And here's what North America looks like:

 This has been a tumultuous week across global markets, to say the least.
 It began with a U.S. jobs report a week ago that showed strong wage gains, suggesting inflationary pressures could prompt the Federal Reserve to raise interest rates three or four times this year.